Best ₹5 Lakh Health Insurance Plans 2026 (Budget Pick)

 How to Buy the Right ₹5 Lakh Plan

-2. No room rent cap - A room rent limit triggers proportional deductions on your entire bill.
+- No room rent cap - A room rent limit triggers a proportionate deduction on the room-linked charges (room, nursing, OT, doctor's fees; not medicines or tests).
 Understand room rent limits

 Should You Buy ₹5 Lakh or a Super Top-Up?